-Amounts reclassified out of accumulated other comprehensive loss relate to settlements of marketable equity securities and amortization of our pension obligation which are recorded as interest income and other income, respectively, in the condensed consolidated statements of operations and comprehensive loss.
+Amounts reclassified out of accumulated other comprehensive loss relate to settlements of marketable equity securities and amortization of our pension obligation which are recorded as other income in the condensed consolidated statements of operations and comprehensive loss.

-9. CREDIT AGREEMENT
+9. CONVERTIBLE DEBT